Best airflow PC cases for every form factor in 2022

 The front panel supports dual 140mm fans while staying compact.
 Cooler Master decided to put the audio I/O and USB ports on the side panel to keep the overall height as small as possible.
-Four expansion slots, ability to install 3 exhaust fans, it’s a really solid case for the money.
+With four expansion slots and the ability to install three exhaust fans, it’s a really solid case for the money.

 The case can fit a Mini-ITX motherboard and a dual-slot GPU, so you can build a pretty powerful rig in this tiny monstrosity.
 The PSU isn’t modular, which is a bit of a bummer, but it doesn’t have a lot of cables since it’s designed to be used with a Mini-ITX mobo.

 While it’s tiny, the InWin A1 Plus can house up to four 120 mm fans.
 Two at the bottom for intake, one side fan dedicated for the GPU, and an exhaust fan on the back panel.
 With a 320 mm maximum GPU length, InWin has provided enthusiasts with a case that can fit desktop-grade components in a mobile package without hindering airflow too much.

 The RGB elements can be used in sync with your other components via software or hardware solutions.
 The routing space is large enough to facilitate good cable management and contains two SSD mounts.
 Overall, it’s a great-looking case, and it does pack a fair bit of features.

 If you’re looking to add more fans to your lit InWin A1 Plus case, then you should stick to the theme and add additional Sirius Loop ASL120 fans.
 They spin as fast as 1800 RPM, they’re silent, and they look nothing short of amazing.